PrimeHXR/O11-v4/readme.md

 ## Support the project ❤️
-If you like this project, consider donating to support development:
+If you liked it, consider donating:

 **Bitcoin (BTC) Address:**
 `1B6wYR8FJ6sWm8MZSxjT5sdNQtPEHEaykw`